dijkstracula/website/content/papers.md

 I am interested in the implementation of, and design of abstractions for, highly concurrent and distributed systems.

-Systems software is judged by whether it presents an _efficient, explainable, and reliable_ view of the layers underneath it to the levels above.
+Computers systems are judged by whether they present an _efficient, explainable, and reliable_ view of the layers underneath it to the levels above.
 Any high-level developer will struggle to produce correct and efficient application software should their systems programmer compatriots fail to build the